joshuatmcauley/active-directory/README.md

 - `Administrator` was denied on `\\DC01\Staff` until added on the share — not a member of `Lab-Staff`
 - Typing a UNC path in Command Prompt is not the same as `dir` or Explorer
 - First ping to the DC failed; the second succeeded once the VM was reachable
+- GPMC would not delete the old LabUsers GPO link; linking the same GPO to Staff and IT was enough because users had moved OUs

+## What this is not

+- Not production
+- Not Microsoft Entra ID
+- Not Hyper-V as a job title
+- Not 40 student PCs
+- Not written helpdesk runbooks yet